 The Valley Floor is also an incredible spot for snowshoeing with an available parking lot, views of the frozen river, and Ajax.

 For the extreme adventurer, try Lizard Head Pass, stretching through pine woods and hills.
-While snowshoeing, try not to walk on the groomed tracks intended for skate and Nordic skiers!
+While snowshoeing, try not to walk on the groomed tracks intended for Nordic skiers!

 Telluride is full of winter culture and things to do and the mountain town boasts the perfect opportunities to get out on the ice!
 Find another frozen adventure in the heart of the Mountain Village.